 Homeowners: For information on your rights as a homeowner, see the Consumer Assistance Program's website.

 Mediators: Any foreclosure proceeding instituted after December 1, 2013, must comply with the provisions of Act 8 amending 12 V.S.A. §§ 4631-37, including filing a copy of the Foreclosure Mediation Report, now available to be filled in on line, and other information and documents with the Attorney General’s Office.
 Mediators are welcome to use this form for any mediation effective immediately.
-Should you have any difficulties or feedback before November 15, 2013, please email Wendy Morgan at firstname.lastname@example.org.
+Should you have any difficulties, please e-mail James Layman at email@example.com.

 Instructions for the Foreclosure Mediation Report:

-• Open the Mediation Report click here • If you have a full version of a pdf reader, such as Adobe Acrobat Pro, you may download the form onto your desktop, complete it at your leisure, print it for the Court and parties, and submit to the Attorney General’s Office using the submit button at the end of the report. • If you have a more limited version of a pdf reader, such as Adobe Reader, you must complete the form at one time, print for the Court and parties, and submit to the Attorney General’s Office using the submit button at the end of the report. • Complete all relevant boxes. • You may cut and paste from other documents, e.g. counsel’s name, firm name and address; text explaining why all documents were not supplied by a party or why you find that a party did not participate in the mediation in good faith. • If you run out of space in any area, indicate “(cont.)” at the end of the box, and complete your text on page 5. • If you do not use page 5, please be sure to indicate as much on the bottom of page 4 so that the Court knows that you did not include any information on page 5.
+Open the Mediation Report click here If you have a full version of pdf reader software, such as Adobe Acrobat Pro, you may download the form onto your desktop and complete it at your leisure, print it for the Court and parties and/or submit to the Attorney General’s Office using the submit button at the end of the report.
+If you have a more limited version of pdf reader software, such as Adobe Reader, you must complete the form at one time, print for the Court and parties and submit to the Attorney General’s Office using the submit button at the end of the report.
+Complete all relevant boxes.
+You may cut and paste from other documents, e.g. counsel’s name, firm name and address; text explaining why all documents were not supplied by a party or why you find that a party did not participate in the mediation in good faith.
+If you run out of space in any area, check the “cont. on page 7” box, and complete your text on page 7.
+If you do not use page 7, please be sure to indicate as much on the bottom of page 6 so that the Court knows that you did not include any information on page 7.

 National Mortgage Settlement: Is there help for you?